Liturgical Handbook of the Russian Orthodox Church Abroad

 - After ‘We give thanks unto the Lord’ at the beginning of Eucharistic Canon (милость мира); that is, at the conclusion of the third exchange at the beginning of the Canon.

 - At the threefold ‘Amen’ at the conclusion of the epiclesis.

 - At the end of the hymn to the Theotokos, ‘It is truly meet…’ (or its replacement).

 - At the beginning of singing ‘Our Father’.

-- When the chalice is brought out before the Communion of the faithfu and the Deacon intones ‘With the fear of God…’.
+- When the chalice is brought out before the Communion of the faithful and the Deacon intones ‘With the fear of God…’.

 - When the chalice is presented after Holy Communion, by the Priest, with the words ‘Always, now and ever…’.

-In each of the above cases, a single full prostration is made, and as soon as it is made we immediately rise from it.
+In each of the above cases, a single full prostration is made, and as soon as it is made we immediately arise.
 This applies to all those in the Holy Altar (including the celebrating clergy), as well as the faithful in the Nave.

 (Note: In some monasteries there is a practice to prostrate and remain prostrate for longer periods — e.g. during the whole of the Our Father, or during the Canon — but this is not done as normal practice in parishes).

 This is a sample entry from our Liturgical Handbook of the practices of the Church Abroad, which is available in paperback and in e-Books format for Kindle, smartphones and other devices.
 Please see the Table of Contents for a complete listing of the more than 150 entries on aspects of liturgical service in the Church Abroad, organised thematically for quick reference or for detailed study.
 Or, you can obtain the full paperback or eBook now, for reference at any time on your e-reader, smartphone, tablet or other device: